 - Top Hung Window: Usually operated with a handle at the bottom, top hung windows stay hinged on the top while allowing the bottom to swing outwards.

-- Pivot Window: Windows which open by pivoting either vertically or horizontally.
+- Pivot Window: Windows that open by pivoting either vertically or horizontally.

-- Turn and Tilt Windows: Tilt and turn windows can be opened fully like a casement window (inwards) or they can be tilted from the bottom so that the top of the window is angled into the room, giving a smaller opening for ventilation
+- Turn and Tilt Windows: Tilt and turn windows can be opened fully like a casement window (inwards).
+They can also be tilted from the bottom so that the top of the window is angled into the room.
+This gives a smaller opening for ventilation

 - Horizontal Sliding Windows: Horizontal Sliding windows are fitted horizontally to slide past one other.